-The AIF will support Canada’s environmental agenda in advancing Canadian capabilities in fuel-efficient automotive technologies and greenhouse gas reduction.
-The Fund demonstrates the government’s commitment to implementing Canada’s Science and Technology (S&T) Strategy in an automotive context.
+The AIF will support Canada’s environmental agenda in advancing Canadian capabilities in fuel-efficient automotive technologies, greenhouse gas reduction and clean technologies.
+It demonstrates the government’s commitment to implementing Canada’s Science and Technology (S&T) Strategy in an automotive context.
 The AIF also provides an important complement to the Government’s agenda to support industry competitiveness, outlined in a plan called Advantage Canada: Building a Strong Economy for Canadians.

-Under the AIF, Innovation, Science and Economic Development Canada will consider funding proposals that provide for private sector investment in Canada of more than $75 million over five years.
+Under the AIF, Innovation, Science and Economic Development Canada will consider funding proposals that provide for private sector investment in Canada of more than $75 million until March 31, 2021.
 Eligible projects will include vehicle and powertrain assembly operations associated with significant automotive innovation and R&D initiatives.
 Other large-scale automotive innovation and R&D initiatives will also be considered, provided they meet the $75 million threshold.

 Proposals will be assessed based on their contribution to: